Articles in this section

 Subject Result

-• The 'Group' smart field can also be used to show, hide or delete plain text, images, tables etc.
+• The Group smart field can also be used to show, hide or delete plain text, images, tables etcetera.

 Add a 'Custom image binding' smart field to a template

-If you want to add a logo to the header of a Word document then in general it's recommended to use the Image Header document property, but if you want to add an image to the body of the document you can use the Custom image binding smart field, following the steps below.
+If you want to add a logo to the header of a Word document then in general it's recommended to use the Image Header document property.
+If you want to add an image to the body of the document you can use the Custom image binding smart field, following the steps below.

 wd_imagefiles.png